-IFRS 8 does not specify the disclosure requirements for a discontinued operation; nevertheless, if the CODM regularly reviews the financial results of the discontinued operation (e.g. until the discontinuance is completed), and the definition of an operating segment is otherwise met, then an entity may need to disclose such information to meet the core principle of IFRS 8.
+b.
+NZ IFRS 8 Operating Segments does not specify the disclosure requirements for a discontinued operation; nevertheless, if the CODM regularly reviews the fi nancial results of the discontinued operation (e.g. until the discontinuance is completed), and the defi nition of an operating segment is otherwise met, then an entity may need to disclose such information to meet the core principle of NZ IFRS 8.
+This will depend on the entity's specific facts and circumstances.